 Copper spark plugs are among the cheapest option on the market.
 They contain a center electrode that’s copper coated with nickel alloy.
 It’s the type with the largest diameter, requiring more voltage to create a spark.

-Additionally, the nickel alloy material isn’t durable because it’s soft.
-For this reason, you need to replace the copper spark plugs most frequently, even as often as every 20,000 miles.
+Additionally, the nickel alloy material isn’t durable, because it’s soft.
+For this reason, you need to replace copper spark plugs most frequently, even as often as every 20,000 miles.

 However, you should always check the owner’s manual or contact your authorized dealer for the spark plug service schedule for your particular engine type.
 See the bottom of the article for more information.